Zamboanga City: Tourism

 Pulverized Red Organ Pipe Corals gives that pinkish tint on Santa Cruz's Beach.

 The Department of Tourism has selected Zamboanga City as a flagship tourism destination in Zamboanga Peninsula.
 Domestic and foreign tourist arrivals increased 8 percent to 439,160 in 2005, according to data from the regional tourism office.
 The same report notes that Filipinos accounted for 80 percent of the tourist arrivals.
-Moreover, 50 percent of those tourists visited the city before.
+Moreover, 50 percent of those tourists had visited the city before.

 Zamboanga City's famous Pink Sand Beach of Santa Cruz was recognized by the National Geographic as one of the "World's 21 Best Beaches" in 2018.
 A surge in tourist arrivals was recorded in 2018 that hit almost 100,000.
-A day-trip to the island includes a hop to Little Santa Cruz's long white sand bar and a tour of the island's lagoon known for its rich ecosystem.
+A day-trip to the island includes a hop to Little Santa Cruz's long white sand bar and a tour of the island's lagoon, known for its rich ecosystem.

-Another rising tourist hub is the newly opened 11 Islands (commonly called Onçe Islas), a group of islands with white-sand beaches and sand bars located in the city's east coast.
+Another rising tourist hub is the newly opened 11 Islands (commonly called Onçe Islas), a group of islands with white-sand beaches and sand bars located on the city's east coast.

-The whole Zamboanga Peninsula Region recorded 723,455 tourist arrivals in 2018 of which 11,190 are foreigners, 10,523 Overseas Filipino Workers (OFWs), and 701,742 were domestic tourists according to the Department of Tourism.
+The whole Zamboanga Peninsula Region recorded 723,455 tourist arrivals in 2018, of which 11,190 were foreigners, 10,523 Overseas Filipino Workers (OFWs), and 701,742 were domestic tourists, according to the Department of Tourism.